armory/documentation/_spinnaker_install_admin_guides/secrets-vault.md

     url: <Vault server URL>
     authMethod: TOKEN
 ```
-Then restart the daemon (you'll only need to do this the first time):
+Then, restart the daemon if this is the first time you are configuring the Token auth method:
 ```
 hal shutdown
 ```
-Your next hal command will automatically bring the daemon back up if you're running Halyard locally.
-If it's running within a docker container, you'll need to mount the volume containing the updated `halyard.yml` and restart the container.
+Your next hal command automatically starts the daemon if you're running Halyard locally.
+If it's running within a Docker container, mount the volume containing the updated `halyard.yml` and restart the container.

 ### Halyard in Kubernetes
 Or if you're running Halyard in Kubernetes, you can have Halyard use Kubernetes auth: